When Is The Fly Fishing Season?

 Carp can be caught throughout the year, but neither too hot nor too cold seasons are the best.
 Spring is probably the best time for carp fishing, and it’s the time when you are more likely to catch big carp.

 Carp like moderately warm water.
-In summer and spring, carp like to feed early in the morning and late in the afternoon.
+In summer and spring, carp feed early in the morning and late in the afternoon.
 In winter, they prefer to feed at midday.
-The rest of the time, carp are hiding from the cold of winter or the heat of summer.
+The rest of the time, carp hide from winter’s cold or summer’s heat.

 Final Words

-Don’t limit yourself to fly fishing, by the way – different fish species require different tactics and fishing tackle.
+Don’t limit yourself to fly fishing; different fish species require different tactics and fishing tackle.
 Use the techniques and equipment that are the most effective at the moment to maximize your catch.
 But make sure to stay within the law and ethics of fishing.